agarnung/asciimage/README.md

 - Improve the resolution of the image formed from the text, with `scale=1`.
 - If an `int` argument is at the last of the command, EOF may corrupt the arg parsing.
 Protect this.
+- Add color to letters in order to convert RGB images.

 ---